Circle 9: Degrowth and Exnovation

 Some of the questions we will seek to explore include:

-• How does one go about terminating and disassembling a fossil space, like a coal mine, a highway, a cement factory or a private jet terminal, and turning it into a flourishing space where nature can regrow and people can thrive?
+- How does society go about terminating and disassembling a fossil space, like a coal mine, a highway, a cement factory, and turning it into a flourishing space where nature can regrow and people can thrive?

-• What existing social movement are already engaged in exnovation projects or campaigns?
+- What existing civil society groups are already engaged in exnovation projects or campaigns?

 Winter session 2025: establishing a study+action framework